2021 College Football Playoff National Championship: First half

 On the second quarter's opening play, Tide quarterback Mac Jones connected with Heisman winner DeVonta Smith for a five-yard passing touchdown, giving Alabama a lead it would not relinquish for the rest of the game.
 Following the conclusion of the drive, it was announced that Trey Sermon was on the way to the hospital and would not return for the game.
 Ohio State's ensuing drive began on the 25 after a touchback.
 The Buckeyes drove the ball to the Alabama 44 before stalling; the ensuing punt was downed by the Tide at their own 12-yard-line.
-Alabama started their next drive well, with a 12-yard pass from Jones to Smith, before Ohio State linebacker Baron Browning sacked Jones and forced a fumble, which he recovered.
+Alabama started their next drive with a 12-yard pass from Jones to Smith, before Ohio State linebacker Baron Browning sacked Jones and forced a fumble, which he recovered.
 Ohio State took one play to find the end zone – following a pass interference in the end zone, the Buckeyes got the ball on the 4-yard-line and tied the game with a Master Teague rushing touchdown, his second of the contest.
 The Tide responded quickly; it took them only five plays to score on a Najee Harris 26-yard reception, giving them back a touchdown lead.
 On the ensuing Ohio State drive, Alabama safety Jordan Battle was disqualified for targeting; the Buckeyes finished the drive with a field goal, cutting the Alabama lead to four.
 Alabama's next drive began on their own 25, and the Tide's offense had no problem moving the ball down the field again, with Jones finding Smith for the second time to take a two-possession lead.
 The Buckeyes' offense gained only four yards on their ensuing drive, and they punted for the second time.
 Smith returned the punt for 19 yards, setting Alabama up at their own 40-yard-line.
-Alabama scored even more quickly on this drive – Smith found the end zone on a 42-yard pass on just the third play of the drive to extend the lead to 18 points.
-Ohio State ended their final drive of the first half with another three-and-out, and their defense held with seconds left on the clock in the half and forced an Alabama punt, their first of the game.
+Alabama scored even quicker on this drive – Smith found the end zone on a 42-yard pass on just the third play of the drive to extend the lead to 18 points.
+Ohio State ended their final drive of the half with another three-and-out, and their defense held with seconds left on the clock in the half and forced an Alabama punt, their first of the game.
 Ohio State knelt the ball and ended the first half, with Alabama leading 35–17 at halftime.